ipr0310/svelte-workers-rolldown/README.md

 ### Build

-When you declare variables at `build`, the only way to access it is by importing the enviroment variables the following way:
+When you declare variables at `build`, the only way to access it is by importing the `static` enviroment variables the following way:

 ```javascript
 import { PUBLIC_API_KEY } from '$env/static/public';